growilabs/growi-docs/docs/en/admin-guide/management-cookbook/aws-s3-bucket-setting.md

 ### Get AWS S3 Bucket Information

 1. Access to [AWS S3 dashboard](https://s3.console.aws.amazon.com/s3).
-2. Check region and name of S3 Bucket that you will register to GROWI.
+2. Check the region and name of S3 Bucket that you will register to GROWI.
 3. Open Permissions page of S3 Bucket.
-4. In the Block public access tab, click Edit button and turn off "Block public access to buckets and objects granted through new access control lists (ACLs)".
+4. In the Block public access tab, click Edit button and clear the "Block public access to buckets and objects granted through new access control lists (ACLs)" checkbox.
 Then, save changes.
-5. In the Access Control List tab, if the Canonical User ID that you checked in Step 3 of [Get AWS Account Information](#get-aws-account-information) doesn't match Acceess for Bucket Owner, add the ID to the Access for Other AWS Account list with full permissions.
+5. In the Access Control List tab, if the Canonical User ID that you checked in Step 3 of [Get AWS Account Information](#get-aws-account-information) doesn't match the Canonical ID in the Acceess for Bucket Owner table, add the ID to the Access for Other AWS Account list with full permissions.

 ### Register your Bucket to GROWI
 1. In App settings page (`/admin/app`), Input information of S3 Backet that you checked in Step 2 of [Get AWS S3 Bucket Information](#get-aws-s3-bucket-information).
 2. If you use an object storage service like MinIO that has a S3-compatible API, input the endpoint URL in the Custom Endpoint form.
-If this form is empty, GROWI uses Amazon S3.
+If this form is empty, GROWI uses Amazon S3 by default.